- year built

 Wilderness Discoverer Review

 AdventureSmith Explorations’ Wilderness Discoverer review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard the Wilderness Discoverer firsthand.
-Please read our Wilderness Discoverer review below then contact our experts to compare the Wilderness Discoverer with other small cruise ships and yachts offering Alaska cruises, Canada cruises and Pacific Northwest cruises.
+Please read our Wilderness Discoverer review below then contact our experts to compare the Wilderness Discoverer with other small cruise ships and yachts offering Canada cruises and Pacific Northwest cruises, plus small ships to Alaska providing small ship Alaska cruises.

 Built in 1992 by Blount Boats in Rhode Island and refurbished with pride in 2011, the Wilderness Discoverer is a classic adventure cruise ship.
 She is one of two sister ships, alongside 86-guest Wilderness Legacy, to feature triple-occupancy options in her cabins.
 She has comfortable cabins, stylish common areas, excellent service and delicious meals.
 But what sets her apart from other Alaska small ships is her program of off-vessel activities designed to explore up close and in style.
 An experienced crew of guides and naturalists specialize in getting guests away from the ship safely and efficiently.
 The EZ Dock kayak launching platform eliminates the most challenging part of a paddle: getting in and out of the kayak.
 And with 25 two-person kayaks on board there are plenty of chances to explore.
 Choose the Wilderness Discoverer if you are seeking an affordable and active adventure cruise with a friendly crew and great cabin configuration options for families.